wp-plugins/orbisius-simple-notice/readme.txt

 = Features / Benefits =
 * Enter text an the message will be shown to your users.
 * For logged in users the notice will be shifted by 28px (because WP admin bar is obstructing the notice)
+* Rich text editor to enter notice text
+* Use nice color pickers to select the colors for notice text, background and link color (if any).
 * Supports text and HTML

 == Demo ==